cwinkelmann/iguanas-from-above-zooniverse/README.md

 pip install -r requirements.txt
 ```

-If the install doesn't work, try to install the packages one by one:
+If the installation doesn't work, try to install the packages one by one:
 ```bash
 pip install matplotlib jupyterlab pandas scikit-learn loguru black
 ```